UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

     - needs analysis and risk assesment
     - uses Python and matplotlib plot the data
-    - uses `scipi` and `numpy` alternatively writing the functions from scratch, depending on the needs in Algorithms and TDD sections.
+    - uses `scypi` and `numpy` alternatively writing the functions from scratch, depending on the needs in Algorithms and TDD sections.
     - uses modular design to be able to swap out the prediction functions.
     - uses object oriented design and development